- What Is It

 - Cesarean delivery is required for complete placenta previa.

 - Other complications of pregnancy can be associated with placenta previa, but the majority of women deliver healthy babies.

 What is placenta previa?

-The placenta is a temporary organ that joins the mother and fetus and transfers oxygen and nutrients from the mother to the fetus.
-The placenta is disk-shaped and at full term measures about seven inches in diameter.
+The placenta is a temporary organ that connects mother and fetus, transferring oxygen and nutrients from the mother to the fetus.
+The placenta is disk-shaped and at full term measures about 7 inches in diameter.
 The placenta attaches to the wall of the uterus (womb).

 Placenta previa is a complication that results from the placenta implanting either near to, or overlying, the outlet of the uterus (the opening of the uterus, the cervix).
 Because the placenta is rich in blood vessels, if it is implanted near the outlet of the uterus, bleeding can occur when the cervix dilates or stretches.

 What are the types of placenta previa?

-The types of placenta previa include:
+The types of placenta previa include the following:

 - Complete placenta previa occurs when the placenta completely covers the opening from the womb to the cervix.